dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 ### Saving and Restoring Context

-Now we have the next process to run, and are ready to load it's context and begin executing it.
+Now we have the next process to run, and are ready to load its context and begin executing it.
 Before we can do that though, we need to save the context of the current process.

 In our case, we're storing all the state we need on the stack, meaning we only need to keep track of one pointer for each process: the stack we pushed all of the registers onto.
 We can also return this pointer to the interrupt stub and it will swap the stack for us, and then load the saved registers.